What is the main source of law authorising this entity form?

 Governing document(s)

-An SA is governed by its articles of association.
+A SA is governed by its Articles of Association.

 Liability of incorporators / shareholders

-A shareholder’s liability is limited to the subscribed capital contribution.
-However, the shareholders abusing the limitation of their liability and the distinct personality of the company, thus deceiving the company’s creditors, will be in theory held liable without limitation for the company’s outstanding debts.
-The law deems abusive the shareholder’s using the company’s assets as if they were his own, or diminishing the company’s assets for his own or third parties’ benefit, while aware that in doing so the company is hindered in performing its obligations.
+A shareholder's liability is limited to the subscribed capital contribution.
+However, shareholders abusing the limitation of their liability and the distinct personality of the company, thus deceiving the company's creditors, will be in theory held liable without limitation for the company's outstanding debts.
+The law deems abusive the use by a shareholder of the company's assets as if they were his own or diminishing the company's assets for his own or third parties' benefit, while aware that in doing so the company is hindered in performing its obligations.

 (Governing) bodies